 3. Be a human being, not a human doing.
 Many of us base our value on how much we get done.
 Learning how just to be present, connect with others, and spend quality time with family and friends can reduce stress and cortisol levels significantly.

-Try these 6 tips to help tackle stubborn body fat:
+Try these six tips to help tackle stubborn body fat:

-- Eat a hormone-balancing diet that is low in sugar, high in healthful fats, and high in fiber, which can help balance hormones.
+- Eat a hormone-balancing diet that is low in sugar, high in healthy fats, and high in fiber, which can help balance hormones.